-ZAB audibly sighed; the monitors moved to accentuate the exhalation.
-“In case you were curious my recommendations were Eisu and Feito, the alpha-pilots of Z-Yellow and Orange.”
+ZAB relented.
+“In case you were curious my recommendations were Eisu and Feito, the alpha-pilots of Z-Red and Orange.”

 “Eisu and Feito are great pilots,” agreed Lucille, “worthy of piloting ZAP.
-That’s why they stay in ZAY and ZAO.
-When all the Zephyrs combine, Z-Yellow and Orange will be my legs.
+That’s why they stay in ZAR and ZAO.
+When all the Zephyrs combine, Z-Red and Orange will lead my legs.
 I need good, strong legs.”

 All the monitors switched off.
-The cockpit lights dimmed to deep navy.
+The cockpit lights dimmed.

 Lucille squinted at the screens.
 She smacked one on the side.
 “ZAB?
 What’s happening?”
 When her eyes adjusted to the dim light she saw a dark reflection in the main monitor.
 The reflection mirrored the angular lines of the cockpit, but Lucille was not in the Commander’s chair.
-An old woman sat there instead.
-It was not a reflection but a video recorded on ZAB’s internal camera on top of the main monitor.
+An old woman sat there.
+It was not a reflection but a video recorded on ZAB’s internal camera.

 “Konbanwa.
 I am Professor Akayama.”

 Professor Akayama turned on her lights.
-She moved her spare monitors into the frame so her video included a record of what she saw on her main monitor.
-Each monitor was empty black space with a red circle in the center: a Hurricane Planet.
+She moved her spare monitors into the frame.
+Each monitor showed empty black space with a red circle in the center: a Hurricane Planet.

 “This is my video-confession.”

 Akayama wore a white lab-coat.
-Her hair was dark blue or almost black.
+Her hair was dark blue, almost black.

 “I don’t know who, if anyone, will see this recording.
 I plan to die today and my ship, the head of the Zephyr, may die with me.
 The Universe will be fewer several pests.”

 Lucille smacked the console.
 “ZAB!
-Stop it!
 Explain this recording!”

-The video did not pause.
-Akayama pointed one aged finger to the nearest monitor.
+Akayama pointed one aged finger to her nearest monitor.
 “This Hurricane Planet is larger than Earth’s sun.”

 Lucille bit her tongue.
 She’d never killed a Hurricane Planet of that caliber.
-She’d only driven them out of the Galaxy.
+She’d only driven them away.

-“A Hurricane Planet of this size is ready to divide into a million smaller copies of itself each larger than the Earth.”
+“A Hurricane Planet this large is ready to divide into a million smaller copies of itself each larger than the Earth.”
 Akayama rest one finger on a button of her console.
 Lucille did not see the button on her own console.
-“When I press this button my robot will transmit a computer-virus which I believe should neutralize the Hurricane Planet before it divides.
+“When I press this button my robot will transmit a computer-virus which should prevent the Hurricane Planet from dividing.
 Unfortunately, the Hurricane receives only extremely short-range communication.
-By the time I am close enough to transmit the virus my fate will be sealed.
-Computer, please alert the Hurricane to our presence.”
+When I am close enough to transmit the virus my fate will be sealed.
+Computer, alert the Hurricane to our presence.”

 Lucille heard moving machinery.
-Her trained ears recognized Akayama’s Zephyr-head preparing to fire its mouth-cannon.
-White lightning cracked across the monitor as charge built on the robot’s tongue.
+Her trained ears recognized Akayama’s Zephyr-head preparing its mouth-cannon.
+White lightning cracked across the monitors as charge built on the robot’s tongue.
 The Zephyr-head spat a white laser across the black background.

 The white laser missed the Hurricane Planet but Akayama had meant to miss.
 The red planet grew tentacles.
 The tentacles stretched across the cosmos to grasp at Akayama’s robot.
-It would take minutes for them to reach her across the great distance.
+They would take minutes to reach her across the great distance.